newrelic/terraform-provider-newrelic/website/docs/r/alert_policy.html.markdown

   * `name` - (Required) The name of the policy.
   * `incident_preference` - (Optional) The rollup strategy for the policy.
 Options include: `PER_POLICY`, `PER_CONDITION`, or `PER_CONDITION_AND_TARGET`.
 The default is `PER_POLICY`.
-  * `channel_ids` - (Optional) An array of channel IDs (integers) to assign to the policy.
+  * `channel_ids` - (Optional) **DEPRECATED** The `channel_ids` argument is deprecated and will be removed in the next major release of the provider.
+An array of channel IDs (integers) to assign to the policy.
 Adding or removing channel IDs from this array will result in a new alert policy resource being created and the old one being destroyed.
 Also note that channel IDs _cannot_ be imported via `terraform import` (see [Import](#import) for info).
   * `account_id` - (Optional) The New Relic account ID to operate on.
 This allows the user to override the `account_id` attribute set on the provider.
 Defaults to the environment variable `NEW_RELIC_ACCOUNT_ID`.

 ## Attributes Reference